oroinc/documentation/user_guide/user_management_groups.rst

 .. note::

-    Please note that "HAS GROUP" check-box defines if the user is assign the specific user group that you are creating/editing
+    The "HAS GROUP" check-box defines if the user is assign the specific user group that you are creating/editing

 View and Manage a User Group Record